katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Understanding the CLI parser
 =============================

-The `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection version 1.2.0 or later  includes the :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module that can run CLI commands and parse the semi-structured text output.
+The `assible.netcommon <https://galaxy.assible.com/assible/netcommon>`_ collection version 1.2.0 or later  includes the :ref:`cli_parse <assible_collections.assible.netcommon.cli_parse_module>` module that can run CLI commands and parse the semi-structured text output.
 You can use the ``cli_parse`` module on a device, host, or platform that only supports a command-line interface and the commands issued return semi-structured text.
 The ``cli_parse`` module can either run a CLI command on a device and return a parsed result or can simply parse any text document.
 The ``cli_parse`` module includes cli_parser plugins to interface with a variety of parsing engines.

 Why parse the text?
 --------------------

 Parsing semi-structured data such as network configurations into structured data allows programmatic use of the data from that device.
 Use cases include automated troubleshooting, creating dynamic documentation, updating IPAM (IP address management) tools and so on.
-You may prefer to do this with Ansible natively to take advantage of native Ansible constructs such as:
+You may prefer to do this with Assible natively to take advantage of native Assible constructs such as:

 -  The ``when`` clause to conditionally run other tasks or roles
 -  The ``assert`` module to check configuration and operational state compliance